subhashyadavon/CarDex/sprint0.md

 # User Stories

-    # NEED USER STORIES FOR ALL 5 LISTED CORE FEATURES.
-Should probably just create github issues and link them here.
-    Write user stories in the standard format:

-        As a [role], I want [goal] so that [benefit].

-    Include acceptance criteria for each core feature.
-Use the RubyGarage acceptance criteria guide as a template.

-- **As a player**, I want to open packs so that I can collect rare and exciting cars.
-- **As a trader**, I want to swap cars with other players so that I can complete my favorite collections.
-- **As a competitor**, I want to race my cars against others so that I can test my collection’s strength.

 ## [User Story 1: Account Creation](https://github.com/VSHAH1210/CarDex/issues/1)
 **"As a new user, I want to create an account with username and password, so that I can login and start collecting and trading car cards"**